jeffrigby/code2clipboard/README.md

 - `--extensions-ignore, --ei`: Ignore specific extensions.
 Specified as a CSV string.
 Enter multiple extensions as a CSV string.
 For example, `--extensions md,txt` will ignore markdown and text files
 - `--omit-tree, --ot`: Omit the visual file tree from the copied content.
 Defaults to `false`.
 - `--output-to-console, -c`: Output the copied content to the console and the clipboard.
 Defaults to `false`.
-- `--use-markdown-delimiter, -md`: Use Markdown code delimiters (```) for the copied content.
-Defaults to `false` to prevent conflicting with markdown files.

 ## Configuration Overrides